caiettia/Thesis-Project/README.md

 Finally, we can get a good quantification of the model performance through a k=10 KFold.
 From this, we see an MAE of $3,895.27.

 ## Final Regressor Evaluation
 To visually see how each regressor is fit to the data, we are able to plot the regressor ontop of eachother.
-Note, for sake of observation, the XGBoost and SVR(rbf) visualizations are not included.
-Based on the MAE table below, they are inbetween the extremes in terms of performance, and do not appear to be best applicable for our purposes with this data set.
-Instead, we will look at the best, second best, and the worst regressors in terms of performance.

 ![various_regressors](https://github.com/caiettia/Thesis-Project/blob/main/various_regressors.png)